 heart rhythms raise your risk of stroke.
 Some also raise the risk of life-threatening

 rhythms that can lead to sudden death.
-Cardioversion upsets the abnormal signaling
+Cardioversion interrupts the abnormal signaling

-and lets the heart to reset itself back into a normal rhythm.
+and lets the heart reset itself back into a normal rhythm.

 Cardioversion is usually a scheduled procedure.
 But sometimes healthcare providers

 need to do it as an emergency .
 This is done if symptoms are severe.
-You will be given
+You will likely

-medicine to put you to sleep before delivering the shocks.
-Cardioversion is not the
+be given medicine to put you to sleep before delivering the shocks.
+Cardioversion

-same as defibrillation.
+is not the same as defibrillation.
 Both use shocks to reset the heart.
-But defibrillation uses
+But defibrillation

-a stronger shock to stop very severe rhythms that can cause sudden death.
+is typically done in an emergency to stop very severe rhythms that can cause sudden